sushantshrestha22/HubitUsersite/my-app/UPDATELOG.md

 3. Student Testimonial Section and Contact Section of Course Page

 # HUB IT UserSite 2025 Feb 24

 1. Course Section of Course Page
 2. Course Navbar Section of Course Page
 3. About Placement Section of Course Page
 4. Working Process Section of Course Page
 5. All UI bug fixed

 # HUB IT UserSite 2025 Feb 25

 1. Service We provide Section of Service Page
 2. SubFooter updated.
 3. Key Statistic Section of Service Page

+# HUB IT UserSite 2025 Feb 27

+1. IT solutions we provide Section of Service Page